 - PhD, English, University of Southern Mississippi

 M. Tyler Sasser holds a PhD in English from the University of Southern Mississippi, an MA in English from Georgia Southern University, and a BA in English and Psychology from Mercer University.
 He specializes in early modern literature and children’s literature, having particular interests in Shakespeare and childhood studies.
-His teaching and research interests expand to include drama, adaptation studies, gender studies, African-American children’s literature, Tennessee Williams, and film.
-He teaches early British literature, composition, the Bible as liteature, and children’s literature.
+His teaching and research interests expand to include drama, adaptation studies, masculinity studies, African-American children’s literature, Tennessee Williams, and film.
+He teaches early British literature (including single-author classes on Shakespeare, Milton, and Donne), composition, the History of the English Language, the Bible as literature, and children’s literature.

-Sasser also directs “UA in Italy: Following Shakespeare throughout Venice, Florence, Rome, and Sicily,” a study abroad program that takes students throughout Italy as the study several of the places where Shakespeare’s plays take place.
+Sasser directs “UA in Italy: Following Shakespeare,” a study abroad program that takes students throughout Italy (Venice, Verona, Pisa, Florence, Bologna, Ravenna, Rome, Lucca, and Sicily) as they study several of the places where Shakespeare sets his plays.

 Refereed Journal Articles and Book Chapters

 - “Moth and the Pedagogical Ideal in Love’s Labour’s Lost.”
 Queering Childhood in Early Modern English Drama and Culture.
 Eds.
 Jennifer Higginbotham and Mark Johnston.
-(Forthcoming in the Palgrave Shakespeare Series, 2017).
+New York: Palgrave, 2018.
+153-69.

 - “‘the boy that I gave Falstaff’: The Page Boy and Early Modern Manhood in 2 Henry IV and Henry V.” Medieval and Renaissance Drama in England 30 (2017): 147-64.

 - “The Binding of Isaac: Jewish and Christian Appropriations of the Akedah (Genesis 22) in Contemporary Picture Books.”
 Children’s Literature 45 (2017): 138-63.